leon-ai/docs.getleon.ai/docs/how-to/README.md

 ### Using pip (Linux/Windows)

-[pip](https://pip.pypa.io/en/stable/installing/) is a packages manager for Python, it will allow you to download and install Python packages easily.
+[pip](https://pip.pypa.io/en/stable/installing/) is a packages manager for Python, it allows you to download and install Python packages easily.
 We can use it here to install Pipenv thanks to the command below:

 ```bash
 pip install pipenv --user